150+ Family Bonding Activities

 - Play video games together

-- Get good board games - find them for free or cheap at yard sales or Craigslist
+- Get cooperative board games - find them for free or cheap at yard sales or Craigslist

 - Start movie marathons - We like to play critic afterwards

-- Compare the movies to books and find the differences
+- Compare movies to their books and find the differences

 - Bike ride